Why The U.S. Government Stopped Funding A Research Project On Bats And Coronaviruses

 Garry of Tulane says it is "highly unusual" for NIH to halt funding for a project this way.
 "Scientifically this doesn't make sense.
 Scientists should be able to work with other scientists without politics."

-What happens to the research the project was doing?
+What happens to the research that the project was doing?

 The China bat research project was funded entirely through the NIH grant, says Daszak.
-"So with the funding terminated we won't be able to do this work.
-The field work will not carry on."
+"So with the funding terminated, we won't be able to do this work.
+The fieldwork will not carry on."

 That poses a threat to U.S. national security and public health, he says.
 "Once this pandemic is over, we know of hundreds of other coronaviruses that we've found evidence of in China that are waiting to emerge," says Daszak.
 "We are now going to be unable to know about the risk of that, which puts us completely at risk of the next pandemic."

-At a minimum EcoHealth — and the many international researchers to whom it provides information — will no longer have the ability to study the vast collection of new coronavirus samples they have already collected.
+At a minimum, EcoHealth — and the many international researchers to whom it provides information — will no longer have the ability to study the vast collection of new coronavirus samples it has already collected.
 "They're in freezers in China.
 We had free and open access while we were doing this collaboration to get the genetic sequences of the virus from those samples.
-But without the funding we won't be able to get that."
+But without the funding, we won't be able to get that."

 He says that among the project's objectives over the next four years "was to say, 'In rural China, are there communities getting exposed to viruses like COVID-19?
 And what are the ways?'
 We have anthropologists that try to understand which human behaviors are most likely to cause those viruses to emerge.
 We designed programs to help reduce those behaviors — things like the wildlife trade — and to try to persuade governments and communities to do things in a less risky way."